-It could be daunting trying to save money to retire stress-free.
-Perhaps you’ve sat down to calculate how much you'll need and got overwhelmed by all the things you have to consider.
+It could be daunting to try to save money to retire stress-free.
+Perhaps you’ve sat down to calculate how much you'll need and become overwhelmed by all the things you have to consider.

 Will you pay off your house or still have a mortgage?
 What about everyday expenses like groceries or utilities?
-And most importantly, have you saved enough, or are you going to run out of money?
+And most importantly, have you saved enough, or will you run out of money?

 Before you start to panic with your estimated retirement budget in front of you, here are a few things to consider that can set your mind at ease.